The Bankrate promise

 1. Improve your credit score

 Boosting your credit score is a great first step if you’re wondering how to get a lower mortgage interest rate.
-A lower credit score won’t automatically bar you from getting a loan, but it can be the difference between getting the lowest possible rate and being hit with more costly borrowing terms.
+A lower credit score won’t automatically bar you from getting a loan, but it can make all the difference between getting the lowest possible rate and being hit with more costly borrowing terms.

 “A credit score is always an important factor in determining risk,” says Valerie Saunders, vice president of the National Association of Mortgage Brokers (NAMB).
 “A lender is going to use the score as a benchmark in deciding a person’s ability to repay the debt.
 The higher the score, the higher the likelihood that the borrower will not default.”

-To be considered for a conventional mortgage loan, you’ll generally need a score of 620 or higher.
+To be considered for a conventional mortgage, you’ll generally need a score of 620 or higher.
 However, the best mortgage rates go to borrowers with the highest credit scores (usually 740 or above).
 In general, the more confident the lender is in your ability to repay on time, the lower the interest rate they’ll offer.

 To improve your score, pay your bills on time and pay down or eliminate those credit card balances.
 If you must carry a balance, make sure it’s no more than 20 percent to 30 percent of your available credit limit.
 Also, check your credit score and report regularly and look for any mistakes on your report.
 If you find any errors, work to clean them up before applying for a mortgage.